-Nikon D3100 versus Nikon D3300
+Nikon D3100 vs D3300

 The Nikon D3100 and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in August 2010 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3100 has a resolution of 14.2 megapixel, whereas the D3300 provides 24 MP.
+The D3100 has a resolution of 14.2 megapixels, whereas the D3300 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat larger (2 percent) than the Nikon D3100.
 However, the D3300 is markedly lighter (15 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the D3300 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Nikon D3100»||124 mm||96 mm||75 mm||505 g||550||no||2010||599||discont.||check|
+|Nikon D3100»||124 mm||96 mm||75 mm||505 g||550||n||Aug 2010||599||-||Nikon D3100|

-|Nikon D3300 (⇒ lft)||124 mm||98 mm||76 mm||430 g||700||no||2014||499||discont.||check|
+|Nikon D3300«||124 mm||98 mm||76 mm||430 g||700||n||Jan 2014||499||-||Nikon D3300|

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.